-The 2018 Index methodology
+The 2019 Index methodology

-The 2018 Index ranks 22 companies with 35 indicators in three categories that measure companies' disclosure of policies affecting users' freedom of expression and privacy.
+The 2018 Index ranks 24 companies using 35 indicators in three categories measuring disclosure of policies and practices affecting users' freedom of expression and privacy.

-Each category contains indicators measuring company performance for that category; each indicator is comprised of elements that measure company performance for that indicator.
+Each category contains indicators measuring company performance for that category.
+Each indicator is comprised of elements that measure company performance for that indicator.